From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 If you’re reading this and thinking “I should do more security,” here’s what I’d tell you:

-1. Start with your own code
+1. Start with your own infrastructure

 2. Learn one attack vector deeply

 Don’t try to learn everything.
-Pick one:
+Pick one that’s relevant to your stack:

 Learn it well enough to spot it in the wild.
+Then pick another.

-3. Read breach reports
+3. Read breach post-mortems

-4. Break something (in staging)
+4. Break something (in staging, with permission)

 That feeling — the mix of excitement and dread — is how you know you’re thinking like an attacker.